diodechain/diode-docs/content/_index.md

 ![](/uploads/image-2.png)

-The app also includes two other important features:
+The app doesn't store any data on a server and its three main capabilities are:

+1) Secure messaging

+All DMs and group chats are 256-bit end-to-end encrypted.

+2) Secure file sharing

-1) End-to-end encrypted file sharing capability - like Google Drive meets a secure self-custody bit torrent and
+The end-to-end encrypted file sharing is like Google Drive meets a secure self-custody bit torrent.

+3) Tunneled bookmarks

-2) Tunneling capability that allows the Zone owner to configure bookmarks that use regional-access tunnels or direct-access tunnels.
+Web bookmarks use regional-access tunnels or direct-access tunnels.